Blood type: Red blood cell compatibility

-An Rh D-negative patient who does not have any anti-D antibodies (never being previously sensitized to D-positive RBCs) can receive a transfusion of D-positive blood once, but this would cause sensitization to the D antigen, and a female patient would become at risk for hemolytic disease of the newborn.
-If a D-negative patient has developed anti-D antibodies, a subsequent exposure to D-positive blood would lead to a potentially dangerous transfusion reaction.
-Rh D-positive blood should never be given to D-negative women of child-bearing age or to patients with D antibodies, so blood banks must conserve Rh-negative blood for these patients.
-In extreme circumstances, such as for a major bleed when stocks of D-negative blood units are very low at the blood bank, D-positive blood might be given to D-negative females above child-bearing age or to Rh-negative males, providing that they did not have anti-D antibodies, to conserve D-negative blood stock in the blood bank.
-The converse is not true; Rh D-positive patients do not react to D negative blood.
+An Rh D-negative patient who does not have any anti-D antibodies (never been previously sensitized to D-positive RBCs) can receive a transfusion of D-positive blood, but this may cause sensitization to the D antigen, and a female patient could become at risk for hemolytic disease of the newborn.
+If a D-negative patient has developed anti-D antibodies, a subsequent exposure to D-positive blood could lead to a potentially dangerous transfusion reaction.
+Rh D-positive blood should never be given to D-negative women of childbearing age or to patients with D antibodies, so blood banks must conserve Rh-negative blood for these patients.
+In extreme circumstances, such as for a major bleed when stocks of D-negative blood units are very low at the blood bank, D-positive blood might be given to D-negative females above childbearing age or to Rh-negative males, provided that they did not have anti-D antibodies, to conserve D-negative inventory in the blood bank.
+The converse is not true; Rh D-positive patients do not react to D-negative blood.

-This same matching is done for other antigens of the Rh system as C, c, E and e and for other blood group systems with a known risk for immunization such as the Kell system in particular for females of child-bearing age or patients with known need for many transfusions.
+This same matching is done for other antigens of the Rh system as C, c, E, and e, and for other blood group systems with a known risk for alloimmunization, such as the Kell system, particularly for chronically transfused patients.